 It also sounds like video game lovers just can’t get over the changes the mobile gaming market has to offer.
 There are dozens of innovative approaches that are going to move the mobile game industry to a brand new level of quality.
 Let’s just have a sneak peek at hybrid games, for instance, that promise superior gaming experience through a combination of digital games and physical toy components.

 Unfortunately, the quality of mobile games is not the only fault freemium haters are picking on.
 Excessive ads are what drive users crazy.
 Well, in all fairness, the main reason to develop mobile games is to bring game developers more revenue through freemium advertising.

 As for the rest, the freemium gaming industry appears to have more attractions than drawbacks.
-Its biggest merit is that independent game developers now have more chances to put their mobile game masterpiece at the public display and successfully market it.
+Its biggest merit is that independent game developers now have more chances to put their mobile game masterpiece on the public display and successfully market it.
 Of course, they might have a limited budget but it serves more as an incentive to be creative rather than a discouragement.

-From here, the more creativity they put into the game design, the higher quality product they will eventually come up with.
+From here, the more creativity they put into the game design, the higher the quality product they will eventually come up with.
 This way freemium gaming may become a safer industry for customers.

 All sides considered, freemium is definitely not that very destroying element that may cause troubles to the game industry.
 Instead, it should be taken as a push that game developers should use to multiply their revenue at the same time giving all gamers a unique, customized, and pleasurable playing experience without much worry about their budgets.

 Want to receive reading suggestions once a month?